thomasvolk/lighthouse/README.md

 # Lighthouse

-Web service for the [lighthouse](https://github.com/thomasvolk/lighthouse) application.
+Web service including [lightbulb](https://github.com/thomasvolk/lightbulb) sevice to find othe node in a LAN network.

-If you start more than one server in a LAN network, they will find each other automatically.
+Lighthouse server find each other automatically via UDP.

 To start your Phoenix server: